 - we monitor (using email or the Asana ‘Connector’ set up in a Microsoft Teams channel) and categorize (using ‘custom fields’) the new inquiries project; and

-- the sender/submitter is automatically added as a follower on the task ― so they’ll receive the necessary updates.
+- the sender/submitter is automatically added as a collaborator on the task ― so they’ll receive the necessary updates.

 I’ve already taken the steps to implement that and adjust the aforementioned workflow ― though I imagine we’ll have to deal with incoming emails for a while due to the ease by which attachments (screenshots) can be submitted that way.